HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/03-parallelize-training.md

 ## The ImageNet dataset
 #### Large Scale Visual Recognition Challenge (ILSVRC)
-- An image dataset organized according to the WordNet hierarchy.
+- An image dataset organized according to the [WordNet hierarchy](https://wordnet.princeton.edu).
-- Evaluates algorithms for object detection and image classification at large scale.
+- Extensively used in algorithms for object detection and image classification at large scale.
 - It has 1000 classes, that comprises 1.2 million images for training, and 5,000 images for the validation set.

 ![](images/imagenet_banner.jpeg)